Hicham1970/TalkToAlexa/README.md

 # TalkToAlexa
-Talking to my personal assistant
+A small script to create a personal assistant